-How can I see the guests that have access to docs in my workspace?
+How can I see the non-workspace members that have access to docs in my workspace?

-Can I give edit access to people outside my workspace?
+Can I give edit or view access to people outside my workspace?

 Yes!
-Whenever you share a doc for editing with someone outside of your workspace, they will be added as a Guest Editor.
-Guest Editors can edit individual docs shared with them, but cannot browse the doc's workspace or folder so you can control what they see.
+Whenever you share a doc for editing with someone outside of your workspace, they will be added to the doc but not to your workspace.
+These external users can edit or view individual docs shared with them, but cannot browse the doc's workspace or folder so you can control what they see.

 What happens when I publicly share my doc?

-If you share your doc via the link option, any viewers will still be counted as free.
+If you share your doc via the link option, any editors or viewers will still be counted as free.
 Learn more about link sharing.